Topics Map > Course Design > Course Content

 |

-Communicate plans to use non-UW-Madison applications to students Instructors should communicate their intent to use non-UW-Madison applications and services, along with a summary of issues, conditions, and risks to students, in the course syllabus and Course Guide.
-This allows a student to withdraw from the course, or request alternate solutions.
-Withdrawal from the course may not be possible because the course is required, the course is offered in a sequence, the course is not offered regularly, or the course is only offered by one instructor.
+Communicate plans to use non-UW-Madison applications to students.
+Instructors should communicate their intent to use non-UW-Madison applications and services and a summary of issues, conditions, and risks to students in the course syllabus and Course Guide.
+This allows a student to withdraw from the course or request alternate solutions.
+Withdrawal from the course may not be possible because the course is required, is offered in a sequence, is not offered regularly, or is only offered by one instructor.
 The decision to use non-UW-Madison applications and services should not create an unnecessary burden for students who do not agree to the conditions of use.
 Instructors should weigh the needs of the course activity against the student’s privacy rights.
 Refer students concerned about their privacy to the Dean of Students office.

 The use of tools not supported by UW-Madison carries risks.
-Tell your students about your plans to use these types of technologies as soon as possible – preferably in the first class session.
+Tell your students about your plans to use these technologies as soon as possible – preferably in the first class session.
 Each student has the right to review those risks and determine whether they want to assume those risks to participate in your class activity.
-If they do not want to assume those risks, you should take one of these actions.
+You should take one of these actions if they do not want to accept those risks.

-• Find a way to accommodate them such that they can have an equal opportunity to learn and participate.
+• Find a way to accommodate them so that they have an equal opportunity to learn and participate.

 • Allow them to withdraw if there are opportunities for them to take the class from another instructor.

-• If you are the only instructor and you cannot find a way to accommodate other ways for the student to participate, you should reconsider your use of that tool.
+• If you are the only instructor and cannot find a way to accommodate other ways for the student to participate, you should reconsider using that tool.

 Understand the risks to you and your students

-• Providers of non-UW-Madison applications and services may require the user to agree to a Terms of Service agreement, which is a legal contract.
-Neither instructors nor students are authorized to enter into legal contracts on behalf of the UW.
-As a result, they become personally responsible for the terms of the agreement and any problems that may arise.
+• Providers of non-UW-Madison applications and services may require the user to agree to a Terms of Service agreement, a legal contract.
+Neither instructors nor students are authorized to enter into legal agreements on behalf of the UW.
+As a result, they become personally responsible for the contract terms and any problems that may arise.

 • Providers of non-UW-Madison applications and services may reserve the right to change their Terms of Service at will.
-Instructors should check the Terms of Service agreement periodically to ensure that the agreement is acceptable.
+Instructors should check the Terms of Service agreement periodically to ensure the terms are acceptable.

-• UW-Madison has signed agreements for the use of some specific non-UW-Madison applications and services and there is no need for instructors or students to sign an agreement directly with the provider.
+• UW-Madison has signed agreements for the use of some specific non-UW-Madison applications and services, and instructors or students do not need to sign an agreement directly with the provider.
 Contact policy@cio.wisc.edu for a list of existing campus agreements.

-• Contact the Office of Administrative Legal Services at 263-7400 for assistance understanding the conditions and risks associated with using non-UW-Madison applications or services.
+• Contact the Office of Administrative Legal Services at 263-7400 for assistance understanding the conditions and risks of using non-UW-Madison applications or services.

-Each person who signs the Terms of Service does so as an individual and not as a member of UW-Madison.
+Everyone who signs the Terms of Service does so as an individual, not as a UW-Madison member.
 If legal challenges arise related to using that technology, you may be liable as an individual.
-Keep in mind that most terms of service have clauses that specify the state in which any legal cases will be heard.
+Remember that most terms of service have clauses that specify the state in which any legal cases will be heard.
 Don’t assume it will be the state of Wisconsin.
-Talk to UW Legal Services if you want further guidance on evaluating the Terms of Service document before you decide to use technology.
-Know that the level of protection you may receive as an instructor may be different than the protection students may receive.
-If you want to know whether technology is covered by a UW-Madison agreement, email the CIO office and ask.
+Talk to UW Legal Services if you want further guidance on evaluating the Terms of Service document before using technology.
+Know that the level of protection you may receive as an instructor may differ from that of students.
+If you want to know whether a UW-Madison agreement covers technology, email the CIO's office and ask.
 They will be glad to assist you.

 • Who owns the intellectual property rights when content is created or uploaded to the application or service?